I enjoy cooking up tasty dishes and sharing the recipes I love most.

 Step 1: Buy Croissants

 Start off with your favorite croissants.
 I typically buy mine from a local chain of grocery stores, but if I'm at a Walmart I'll buy them there even though they aren't my favorite.
-Some chain stores sell two different sizes of croissant: large and mini-sized.
+Some chain stores sell two different sizes of croissants: large and mini-sized.
 I love the large ones for sandwiches.
 The mini-sized ones are nice for a quick bite for breakfast or a side to spaghetti with meat sauce.

 Step 2: Prepare a Pan and Preheat the Oven